 Autism is a complex developmental disability that is present from birth or very early in development.
 It affects essential human behaviors such as social interaction, the ability to communicate ideas and feelings, imagination, self-regulation, and the ability to establish relationships with others.
 Although precise neurobiological mechanisms have not yet been established, it is clear that this disability reflects the operation of factors in the developing brain.
-Autism is estimated to occur in as many as 1 in 59 individuals (CDC).
+Autism is estimated to occur in as many as 1 in 44 individuals (CDC).
 Autism is four times more prevalent in boys than in girls and knows no racial, ethnic, or social boundaries.
-Family income, life-style, and educational levels do not affect the chance of a child having autism.
+Family income, life-style, and educational levels do not affect the chance of a child having Autism.
 Autism is currently thought of as a “spectrum disorder.”
 This means that the severity of symptoms differs in people with ASD.

 Language develops slowly or not at all, especially by 16 months; words may be used without attaching the usual meaning to them; gestures may be used instead of words; may have short attention spans; Immature rhythms of speech, limited understanding of ideas and the use of words without attaching the usual meanings to them; may have a loss of speech at any age.

-Individual may spend time alone rather than with others; may show little interest in making friends; may be less responsive to social cues such as eye contact or smiles; No large smiles or other expressive, joyful facial expressions by six months; No back-and-forth sharing of sounds, smiles, or other facial expressions by nine months; No back-and-forth gestures, such as pointing, showing, reaching, or waving by 12 months
+Individual may prefer to spend time alone rather than with others; may show little interest in making friends; may be less responsive to social cues such as eye contact or smiles; No large smiles or other expressive, joyful facial expressions by six months; No back-and-forth sharing of sounds, smiles, or other facial expressions by nine months; No back-and-forth gestures, such as pointing, showing, reaching, or waving by 12 months.

 May have abnormal responses to sensations.
 May be over-sensitive or under-responsive to pain, light, sound, smell, touch, or balance, the way a child holds his or her body; any one or a combination of these responses may be affected.